 Let us know what other analytics tools you would like to see in Avo!
 And remember, you can already use Avo with any other event based analytics solution with the "Other" option 🚀

-We’ve re-built the properties view from the ground up 💥 Taking inspiration from the recent Events view updates, it gives you a better overview of all your properties.The properties view now shows you more info about each property, including the description and if it belongs to a property group.
+We’ve re-built the properties view from the ground up 💥 Taking inspiration from the recent Events view updates, it gives you a better overview of all your properties.The properties view now shows you more info about each property, including the description and if it belongs to a property bundle.
 It does this in a way that’s quicker to parse and stays performant, even for those of you that have collected hundreds of properties.

 You can now segment properties by their type and customize the width of each column in the view to your liking.
-Event Property Groups get their own page with a much better overview of the properties they contain.
+Event Property Bundles get their own page with a much better overview of the properties they contain.
 You can even make some quick edits to properties right from the overview, which is something that we hope to expand on in the future.

 We’ve found that the new property view swiftly helped us identify inconsistencies across our properties and made it easier to make quick updates.
 We know of a few more opportunities to make the properties view even better, but we would love your feedback.
 Please try it out and let us know what you think! 🤙